 Universiti Utara Malaysia (UUM)

-Bachelor of Law (Hons) degree
+Bachelor of Law (Hons)

 MQA recognises Universiti Utara Malaysia (UUM) as a mature university along with its good-quality education.
-UUM’s Bachelor of Law degree programme is unique compared to others that are solely focused on law, because it integrates management courses as well.
-UUM also offers a separate Bachelor degree that combines law with philosophy and business.
+UUM’s Bachelor of Law programme is unique compared to others that are solely focused on law, because it integrates management courses as well.
+UUM also offers a separate Bachelor's degree that combines law with philosophy and business.

-Other notable universities/colleges in Malaysia
+Other notable law schools in Malaysia

 Besides the universities mentioned above, here are 2 others that are widely known as premier higher learning institutions for law.